neuroinformatics-unit/movement/CONTRIBUTING.md

 [CLI](gin:G-Node/Info/wiki/GIN+CLI+Setup#quickstart) functionalities.

 Currently, the data repository contains sample pose estimation data files stored in the `poses` folder.
-Metadata for these files, including information about their provenance, is stored in the `metadata.yaml` file.
+For some of these files, we also host the associated video file (in the `videos` folder) and/or a single video frame (in the `frames`) folder.
+These can be used to develop and test visualisations, e.g. overlaying pose data on video frames.
+The `metadata.yaml` file hold metadata for each sample dataset, including information on data provenance as well as the mapping between pose data files and related video/frame files.

 ### Fetching data
 To fetch the data from GIN, we use the [pooch](https://www.fatiando.org/pooch/latest/index.html)